abhishek-singh77/blob-to-image-viewer/README.md

 -   Search by name or relative path
 -   Zero build tooling, pure HTML/CSS/JS

+## Handling unknown blob files

+You can now select any file type.
+The app detects images even when the MIME type or extension is missing by:

+-   Checking common image extensions
+-   Inspecting magic bytes (PNG/JPG/GIF/WebP/BMP/AVIF)
+-   Falling back to attempting an image decode in-memory

 ## Run locally

 Just open `index.html` in your browser.
 No server required.